 After spending a lovely afternoon in Nantes, we hit the road early, heading into Brittany along its south coastal road that led all the way out to Brest on the English Channel.
 Our destination was Carnac on Quiberon Bay, an area famous for its megalithic sites, dating back at least five thousand years.

 Brittany is famous for its beautiful villages and there is a competition to see which town can make it into the top ten.
 A serious tourist of Brittany would spend many weeks making the journey around this arrow head of a peninsula pointing out to the new world across the Atlantic Ocean.
 We only had five days, two spent in the lovely Le Dolmen Camping site in Carnac and three in St Lunaire on the Emerald Coast on the northern coast of Brittany.

 On the website, the ‘Ten Most Beautiful Towns in Brittany’, the town of Auray was considered number one on the list.
-It was only a twenty minute drive from Carnac so we were able to spend a lovely morning there, particular visiting its harbour, St Goustan, that sits on a well-protected inlet off the Gulf of Morbihan.
+It was only a twenty minute drive from Carnac so we were able to spend a lovely morning there, particular visiting its harbour, St Goustan, that sits on a well-protected river, meandering down to the Gulf of Morbihan.

 From Carnac we then headed for the northern side of Brittany to our Camping ground in the beach town of St Lunaire.
 It would be our base for visiting some of the towns in the area, particularly St Malo.
 On the way we spent a few hours visiting the river-cruise port of Dinan, coming in third on the list of beautiful towns as well as one of “Brittany’s best preserved medieval walled citadelles”